Trip to Calgary

 4- Pray ~ Prayer helps to remind me of the bigger picture.
 God is ultimately in control of everything… the small things and the big picture things.
 It also reminds me that I am not alone.
 I am never alone, God is always there walking with me through the good times and the bad.

 “Be strong and courageous, do not be afraid or tremble at them, for the Lord your God is the one who goes with you.
 He will not fail you or forsake you.” ~ Deuteronomy 31:6

-Finally friends, I want to remind you (and myself) anxiety does not define you.
-Let me say that again, because if nothing else helps you from this post, I want you to know that anxiety does not define you.
+Finally friends, I want to remind you (and myself) that anxiety does not define you.
+Let me say that again, because if you get nothing else from this post, you NEED to know that anxiety does not define you.
 I was really worried I would have another panic attack the next day, but I didn’t.
 I was fine, my anxiety attack did not define me or how the weekend went.
-I still had a great time.
+Even with having a panic attack, we still had a great time.
 I am just a regular person who has panic attacks sometimes.
 There is nothing wrong with you if you have anxiety like me.
 It’s a sickness and it can be dealt with and overcome to live a happy, healthy and fruitful life.
 Don’t be afraid to seek help if you need it, it is nothing to be ashamed of.

 What are some of the ways you cope with stress/anxiety or panic attacks?
 I’d love to hear from you!
 The more “tools” we can have in our belts to fight these kinds of things, the better!
 We’re in this together.